LightTable/LightTable/README.md

 Prebuilt binaries are available through [lighttable.com](http://lighttable.com).
 To build and use a developer version of Light Table [see these instructions](doc/developer-install.md).

+For OSX users, the install process involves the following steps until we officially sign our OSX App:

+* In Finder, Ctrl-click on LightTable.app/ and select Open.
+* When you see [this prompt](https://cloud.githubusercontent.com/assets/11994/11731454/85181e90-9f69-11e5-9c65-f6aa4228005c.png) about LightTable being unidentified, click Open.
+* If Ctrl-click doesn't work for you, open System Preferences > Security & Privacy > General, temporarily change "Allow apps downloaded from:" to Anywhere and double click on LightTable.app.

 ## Documentation

 * See [docs.lighttable.com](http://docs.lighttable.com/) for official user documentation and tutorials.